theotix/wallabag.org/content/20160301-wallabag-public-beta1.md

 * Turkish, Persian, Romanian, Polish, and Danish translations(thank you to translators)
 * Piwik integration

+We didn't write database migrations for this first beta, but this feature is planned for next versions.

 You can see the full changelog here: [https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1](https://github.com/wallabag/wallabag/compare/2.0.0-alpha.2...2.0.0-beta.1).

 ### Documentation